amanda-matthes/cache_timing/README.md

 ### ... when I was trying to create a value that is actually secret
 - Private class members are not really private at all if you know their memory location (which turns out to be right next to the public ones)
-- VirtualProtect is an easy way to make memory actually private, but it will make all pages containing protected bytes private.
+- VirtualProtect is an easy way to make memory actually private, but it will make all pages containing affected bytes private.
 This can cause very weird bugs.
-For example...
+For example, the page could also contain the pointer that you used to make that memory protected.
+So now, you cannot use the pointer to make it accessible again.

 ### ... when I was trying to recover from a Segmentation Fault after using a value that was actually secret
 - There is no (easy) way to somehow "catch" a seg fault.
 It will end your program
 - It is possible to share memory between processes using boost::interprocess
+- That way you can contain the memory access in a secondary process that can crash in case of a segmentation fault without losing the virtual memory

 ### ... when I was trying to time how accessing a value takes
-- All the "standard" ways to time things in C++ are very imprecise for this purpose.
-TODO give examples and explain what you did instead
+- All the "standard" ways to time things in C++ (ctime, chrono etc.) are too imprecise for this purpose.
+Instead, I ended up using the QueryPerformanceCounter which is less intuitive to use but very useful
-- Sometimes the only way to force the computer to use a value is to print it
+- Sometimes the only way to force the computer to access some value is to print it

 ### ... from the whole project
-- Compilers are really good at optimising code and are hard to predict without compiler knowledge
+- Compilers are really good at optimising code and are hard to predict
+- Caching behaviour is not easily predictable or reproducible
 - Making a variable volatile does not protect from all kinds of optimisation
 - Computers are weird and I love it